 If a student provides all documents required for verification after withdrawing but before the verification submission deadline, and in time for the institution to meet the 30-day R2T4 deadline, the institution performs the R2T4 calculation including all Title IV aid for which the student has established eligibility as a result of verification and for which the conditions of a late disbursement had been met prior to the student's loss of eligibility due to withdrawal.
 (See Volume 4 and 34 CFR 668.164(j)(2).)
-When verification is not completed before the R2T4 deadlines and a student who has withdrawn does not provide the required documents in time for the school to complete the verification only the Title IV aid that was not subject to the verification process.
+When verification is not completed before the R2T4 deadlines and a student who has withdrawn does not provide the required documents in time for the school to complete the verification process and meet the R2T4 deadlines noted previously, the institution includes in the R2T4 calculation only the Title IV aid that was not subject to the verification process.
 For a student who failed to provide all required verification documents, the only aid that may be included in an R2T4 calculation are Direct PLUS Loan funds and Direct Unsubsidized Loan funds (verification is not required for receipt of these funds) for which the conditions of a late disbursement were met prior to the student's loss of eligibility due to withdrawal.